govau/notify-client-java/DOCUMENTATION.md

 1. Select __Set me up!__ and use the appropriate download instructions.
 1. Go to the Maven build settings section of the page and copy the appropriate dependency code snippet.

-Refer to the [client change log](https://github.com/alphagov/notifications-java-client/blob/master/CHANGELOG.md) for the version number and the latest updates.
+Refer to the [client changelog](https://github.com/alphagov/notifications-java-client/blob/master/CHANGELOG.md) for the version number and the latest updates.

 ## Create a new instance of the client